UKP-SQuARE/square-core/square-model-inference-api/README.md

 ## Project structure

-The Model API uses 2 components: n inference servers (each with their own model), and a treafik server that serves as API gateway to forward requests to the correct inference server and to handle authorization of requests.
+The Model API uses 2 components: n inference servers (each with their own model), and a Traefik server that serves as API gateway to forward requests to the correct inference server and to handle authorization of requests.
 ```
 ├───inference_server            # FastAPI Model API Server